GLC-coder/DevOps-node-app-docker-aws-ecr/README.md

-## Docker Compose - Run multiple Docker containers
+## Dockerize Nodejs application and push to private Docker registry: AWS ECR

 This app shows a simple user profile app set up using